Otomny/flow/README.md

 **Flow is not recommended for production use as of today**

+## Content

+- API, usable everywhere
+- Spigot, for spigot development
+- Velocity (upcoming) for proxy development

 ## Features

 - Aspect Oriented
+  - Auto wiring
+  - Auto registering
-- Spring-like Repository
+  - Join points
-- Automatic Registering of Listeners & Commands
+- Automatic Registering of Listeners, Commands and Runnable
 - Command Components (SubCommand, Arguments, etc...)
-- Multipaper compatible
+- Multipaper compatible by definition with topic listening (with Redis)

-## Todo
+## TODO
-### Code

-- Fast schematic storage / loading / pasting
-  - Self implementation possible using providers (with @Component)
-  - Block runnable, Chunk runnable, Biome runnable
-- NMS Abstraction
-  - Scoreboard
-  -
 ### CI

 - Automated Tesing